anushagc04-pbi/Power-bi-sales-report/README.md

    3. DAX (Data Analysis Expressions) – Created calculated columns, measures, and KPIs for revenue, profit, and margin analysis.
    4. Data Modeling – Built relationships between tables and applied star schema for efficient performance.
    5. Power BI Visuals – Designed charts, maps, and KPIs for trend analysis and regional insights.

+4. Business Problem: The company operates across multiple product categories, sales channels, and geographies, but decision-makers lack a consolidated view of revenue performance.
+Without a unified dashboard, it is difficult to track how different categories, retailer types, and regions are contributing to overall growth.
+Seasonal fluctuations, urgent vs. non-urgent orders, and varying profit margins add complexity, making it challenging to identify trends or areas that require attention.

+Additionally, leadership needs visibility into which categories or markets are underperforming, and how sales methods or retailer types affect profitability.
+Without these insights, resource allocation, demand planning, and pricing strategies risk being based on assumptions rather than data-driven evidence.

+   Goal of the dashboard: The goal of this dashboard is to provide a centralized, interactive view of revenue performance across different dimensions — time, category, retailer type, urgency, and geography.
+By consolidating KPIs like revenue, margin%, and profit alongside detailed breakdowns, the dashboard enables users to drill down into what’s driving performance.

+It helps business leaders quickly identify high-performing categories, seasonal trends, and regional opportunities while also spotting weak areas.
+This empowers the organization to make data-backed decisions around product strategy, marketing focus, and operational improvements, ultimately driving sustainable growth.

+   Walkthrough of the key visuals:

+Top Section

+1. Chiclet Slicer (Categories)
+Three categories available:
+i.
+Camping Equipment
+ii.
+Mountaineering Equipment
+iii.
+Outdoor Protection
+Acts as a filter to switch between different product categories and update the visuals accordingly.

+2. KPI Cards
+i.Revenue: $180.3M
+ii.Margin %: 37.31%
+iii.Profit: $67.3M
+These cards give a quick snapshot of overall financial performance for 2016.

+Left Section (Top)

+3. Year & Metric Slicer (Tile Buttons)
+Allows selection between 2016 / 2017.
+Users can also toggle between Cost, Profit, Revenue.
+Controls the data context for other visuals.

+4. Revenue by Month (Line Chart)
+Displays monthly revenue trend for the selected year.
+Key peaks: April (20.1M), dips: July (11M) in 2016.
+Shows seasonality and performance fluctuations.

+Right Section

+5. Bookmarks with 3 Buttons
+Switch between different revenue breakdowns:
+By Product Type
+By Urgency
+By Method Type
+Makes the report interactive and flexible.

+Left Section (Bottom)
+6. Revenue by Retailer Type (Ribbon Chart)
+Breaks down revenue by retailer type (Outdoor Shop, Sports Store, Warehouse Store).
+Visualizes which type of retailer dominates across months and how rankings change over time.

+Right Section (Bottom)

+7. Map Visual – Revenue by Countries
+Shows geographical distribution of revenue.
+Highlights top regions such as North America and Europe.
+Useful for identifying regional sales strengths.

+Business impact:This dashboard empowers the business to make smarter, faster decisions by giving a clear view of revenue, profit, and margin trends across categories, channels, and geographies.
+With visibility into seasonal fluctuations, urgent vs. non-urgent demand, and retailer performance, leaders can optimize pricing, inventory, and sales strategies.
+Ultimately, it helps reduce missed opportunities, improve profitability, and allocate resources effectively to the right markets and product lines.

+5. Screenshot/Demo: